Thorkee/ENG1003_w1_Group3/README.md

           <a id="Dijkstra"></a>
           b. <a href="https://github.com/Thorkee/ENG1003_w1_Group3/blob/311a7fbff5885b4fff65c018d44d978a1a3e84c5/Source%20codes/Task%204/AlgorithmsLib/dijkstra.py">Dijkstra's algorithm</a>
           <p>Dijkstra&#39;s algorithm is an algorithm designed by computer scientist Edsger W. Dijkstra in 1956 that uses a similar approach to breadth-first search to solve the shortest path problem for a single source in a given environment (especially if the environment is already given).</p>
+          <p>The essential difference between Dijkstra and the breadth-first algorithm (BSF) is that BSF accesses the nodes in the container in an artificially predefined order, while Dijkstra accesses the node with the lowest cumulative cost g(n) (which is the current best estimate of the cumulative cost from the starting node to node "n") in the current container.</p>
+<p>The Dijkstra algorithm guarantees that the node it has visited is the least costly node in the container at the current moment, thus ensuring the completeness of the entire algorithm.</p>
-          <p>In fact, the A\* code we used in the previous task is a variant of Dijkstra&#39;s algorithm.
-This new code takes each new point as a source and produces a shortest path tree by finding the shortest path of this vertex and all other nodes.</p>
+          <p>In fact, the A* algorithm we used in the previous task is a variant of Dijkstra's algorithm.
+This new code takes each new point as a source and produces a shortest path tree by finding the shortest path between this endpoint and all other nodes, which achieves the effect of improving efficiency.
+However, since its search area is relatively limited compared to Dijkstra's algorithm, the path found is not necessarily the "shortest path".</p>
         <img src="https://github.com/Thorkee/ENG1003_w1_Group3/blob/main/Image%20Resources/DJ%20vs%20A%20STAR.gif" alt="demo of dij alg">
         </li>
         <li>